PKuzi01/rock-paper-scissors-ppk/README.md

 ### <ins>Project Entries</ins>
 #### 12 June 2021
-I spent most of my day researching, writing up a breakdown, wireframing and setting up the project so taht production is a lot smoother.
-I thought doing something like that would take a lot longer.
-I figure it would if it were a bigger project but my persepective's change don how far you can get if you focus enough.
-The hack lies in controlled noise, and todays controlled noise of choice is watching Daria from start to finish.
-I think I'm most excited for the styling, but I also am curious on how I'll do on the behavioural build of the project.
-I hope I can exhibit what i've learned on JavaScript.
+I spent most of my day researching, writing up a breakdown, wireframing and setting up the project so that production is a lot smoother.
+I thought doing something like that would take a lot longer, but it didn't, at least for this project.
+I figure it would take longer if it were a bigger project but my persepective has changed on how far you can get if you had a channelled focus.
+The hack lies in controlled noise, and todays controlled noise of choice is watching Daria, although I did forget to take some breaks.
+I think I'm most excited for the styling, but I'm curious on how I'll do on the behavioural build of the project.
+I hope I can exhibit what I've learned on JavaScript.

 ### <ins>Overall:</ins>